Cher: 1967–1970: From counterculture icon to lounge act

-Meanwhile, Sonny dated others and by the end of the 1960s their relationship had begun to unravel.
-According to People, "[Sonny] tried desperately to win her back, telling her he wanted to marry and start a family."
+Meanwhile, Sonny dated others, and by the end of the 1960s their relationship had begun to unravel.
+According to People, Sonny "tried desperately to win her back, telling her he wanted to marry and start a family."
 They officially married after Cher learned she was pregnant, and she gave birth to Chaz Bono on March 4, 1969.
 In an effort to regain their young audience, the duo spent $500,000 and mortgaged their home to make the film Chastity (1969).
 Written and produced by Sonny, it tells the story of a young woman, played by Cher, searching for the meaning of life.
 The art film failed commercially, putting the couple $190,000 in debt with back taxes.
 Some critics noted that Cher showed acting potential; Cue magazine wrote, "Cher has a marvelous quality that often makes you forget the lines you are hearing."

 At the lowest point in their career, the duo developed a nightclub act with a more adult sound and style.
 According to writer Cintra Wilson, "Their lounge act was so depressing, people started heckling them.
 Then Cher started heckling back.
 Sonny ... reprimanded her; then she'd heckle Sonny".
 The heckling became a highlight of the act and began drawing audiences.
-TV executives took notice, and the couple began appearing on prime-time shows with a "new, sophisticated and mature" image.
+Television executives took notice, and the couple began appearing on prime-time shows with a "new, sophisticated and mature" image.
 Cher adopted alluring, low-cut gowns that became her signature look.